sebkonge/Bachelor/README.md

 This project is using the Fatfs lib for data logging onto a microSDcard.

-src includes the final code
+src includes the final code.
+cmake -b build